Support & Guidance

 Sourcing RDA Horses

 With this in mind, we are constantly looking for ways to support our groups in finding their horsepower.
 Social Media campaigns are also a great way of raising awareness of your equine needs.
-We have a Facebook group called RDA Equine which is a closed group allowing RDA groups to advertise equines, place wanted adverts and sharing suitable adverts that they may have seen.
+We also have a Facebook group called RDA Equine, which is a closed group, allowing RDA groups to advertise equines, place wanted adverts and sharing suitable adverts that they may have seen.

 Horsequest have also kindly allowed all RDA Groups to place FREE wanted adverts on their website.
 Your advert needs to be a maximum of one hundred words including contact details.
 To place your advert please email enquiries@horsequest.co.uk

-If you have a horse that you are looking to re-home into RDA please fill in our Equine Initial Interest Form and return to ebayliss@rda.org.uk You can also contact your nearest RDA Group.
+If you have a horse that you are looking to re-home into RDA please fill in our Equine Initial Interest Form and return to Doug Smith (RDA Equine Lead) at riwm2@hotmail.com.
+You can also contact your nearest RDA Group.

 Riding School Licences